 Hoedjesschelling Zeeland – De Zuytdorp NGC MS 64 1711

-- A proposito di opere d'arteObverse: ITA RELINQVENDA UT ACCEPTA, lion lying down with liberty hat on spear
+- About the artworkObverse: ITA RELINQVENDA UT ACCEPTA, lion lying down with liberty hat on spear

 Reverse: MO.
 NO. ARG.
 ORDIN.
 ZEELAND, crowned provincial arms between split date